top of page

 Well, I decided to give it a shot despite what everyone has been saying in forums for many years.

 But, before we get started, let me explain what we are actually testing here.
 I first measure each primer pocket of my brass and uniform them all to the same depth.
 In this case, I uniformed them to -0.1215".
 I then took the primers themselves and measured those to be exactly 0.119" from the bottom of the cup to the top of the anvil itself by using the Accuracy one primer depth gauge.
-From here, after establishing a very good node and tuning things by altering the seating depth, I then proceeded to alter the "depth" of which the primers were seated.
+From here, I then proceeded to alter the "depth" of which the primers were seated.

 How Does Primer Seating Depth effect Accuracy?

-Now, after establishing my OCW with my "base" of an SD of 4 and an ES of 8, going 2667 FPS on average, I decided to alter my seating depth next to "close things up."
-Now, this is the part where most people would call it quits as I have for so many years.
-Moreover, because it has been taught for so long that these are the only two basic tests that one should do.
+Now, after establishing my OCW with my "base" of an SD of 4 and an ES of 8, going 2667 FPS on average, I decided to alter my seating depth next.
+Now, this is the part where most people would call it quits as I have for so many years; because it has been taught for so long that these are the only two basic tests that one should do.

 For my seating-depth test, I had produced an even smaller grouping with a slightly better SD and ES.
 I settled at 2.235" CBTO, with an SD of 2 and an ES of 4, going 2670 on average of three shots.